jzy3d/panama-gl/doc/setup/seup_macos.md

+# Install tools and librairies to work with OpenGL on macOS

 Get XCode as required by your macOS version : https://developer.apple.com/support/xcode/

 (or use App Store but forces latest version for later OS not always supported by old MacBooks)